imightbeamy/buzzerbot9000/how_to.md

 -----

 So now that you have an LED turning on and off, open up config.json, and change `buzzer_pin` to the **physical pin** number that your LED is connected to.
-If you used the tutorial I mentioned above, you're number is 11.
+If you used the tutorial I mentioned above, your number is 11.
 Otherwise you can use this handy digram, or count from the top left.

 TODO add link to digram.